 You can learn how to let go of resentment.

 The good news is, this anger habit can be reversed, and you can learn how to let go of resentment.

 Chronic feelings of anger are a learned trait.

 You may develop chronic anger if you grew up in a hostile household and were often the victim of someone else's angry behaviors in the past, or if you were somehow rewarded for your anger (such as being feared by peers for bullying behavior as a child).

 Some ways to start reversing these feelings are becoming aware of your anger, preparing yourself to react differently in the future, taking action by seeking help to manage your emotions, and then maintaining your new mindset.

 There is a lot of learning and self-exploration involved in letting go of anger.
 Doing this is an ongoing task that requires discipline and a change in perspective.
 This is a process that is not easy, and it often requires significant outside support.
-Here are some strategies to consider to help you begin to let go of this secondary emotion.
+Here are 19 strategies to consider to help you begin to let go of this secondary emotion.

 19 Strategies on How to Let Go of Anger